How are you fighting the war for talent?

 You should alter your tone and content of your advert to suit the profile you’re hiring for.
 For example, a senior finance ad should use a more formal tone and include last year’s turnover and the size of the finance team.
 Whilst a junior admin ad could use a lighter tone and highlight the social aspect of the company.

 What you say, how you say it and who you say it to, is what has made marketing so successful for companies when trying to sell their products or services.
 Considering how important your workforce is, in the success of your company, isn’t it about time it was given the same marketing attention?

 About the author

-Stephen Flanagan has been a marketer for almost 20 years.
+Stephen Flanagan has been a marketer for over 20 years.
 He's worked across all aspects of the marketing mix including brand management, advertising, market research and data analysis.
 He has worked agency side for advertising and PR companies and client side for textiles, finance, IT, recruitment and not-for-profit organisations.